Barack Obama: Domestic policy

 On January 16, 2013, one month after the Sandy Hook Elementary School shooting, Obama signed 23 executive orders and outlined a series of sweeping proposals regarding gun control.
-He urged Congress to reintroduce an expired ban on military-style assault weapons, such as those used in several recent mass shootings, impose limits on ammunition magazines to 10 rounds, introduce background checks on all gun sales, pass a ban on possession and sale of armor-piercing bullets, introduce harsher penalties for gun-traffickers, especially unlicensed dealers who buy arms for criminals and approving the appointment of the head of the federal Bureau of Alcohol, Tobacco, Firearms and Explosives for the first time since 2006.
+He urged Congress to enact a comprehensive gun control package, which included reauthorizing the assault weapons ban, limiting magazine capacity to 10 rounds, mandating universal background checks, prohibiting armor-piercing ammunition, increasing penalties for straw purchasers, and confirming a Director for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 On January 5, 2016, Obama announced new executive actions extending background check requirements to more gun sellers.
 In a 2016 editorial in The New York Times, Obama compared the struggle for what he termed "common-sense gun reform" to women's suffrage and other civil rights movements in American history.

 In 2011, Obama signed a four-year renewal of the Patriot Act.
 Following the 2013 global surveillance disclosures by whistleblower Edward Snowden, Obama condemned the leak as unpatriotic, but called for increased restrictions on the National Security Agency (NSA) to address violations of privacy.
 Obama continued and expanded surveillance programs set up by George W. Bush, while implementing some reforms.
 He supported legislation that would have limited the NSA's ability to collect phone records in bulk under a single program and supported bringing more transparency to the Foreign Intelligence Surveillance Court (FISC).